4 Ways to Adjust White Balance in Video Using Color Correction in Adobe Premiere

 White Balance Challenges

-Most of the time, when you think about color correction, you want to know: How do I correct the colors because the white balance is off?
-Maybe the clip was shot under some strange or low-quality color temperature lights.
+Most of the time, when you think about correction, you want to know: How do I correct the colors because the white balance is off?
+Maybe the clip was shot some or low-quality color temperature lights.
 Maybe the white balance was set wrong on the camera.

 These are all common problems that you will likely need to deal with.
 Here are a few ways to handle them.